Zondax/cosmos-sdk/docs/architecture/adr-071-cryptography-v2.md

 #### Verifier

-Verifies if given a message belongs to a public key by validating against it's respective signature.
+Verifies if given a message belongs to a public key by validating against its respective signature.

 ```go
 type IVerifier interface {